auktLabs/aukt/docs/auctioneer-silhouette.md

 ## Update 4

 Shadow is a single horizontal band, two pixels tall, offset one pixel to the east.
 No soft falloff.
 The hall floor already carries the mood.

+## Update 3

+Headband stripe is never pure white.
+Drop saturation by a notch so it does not punch through the fluorescent light behind him.